 This wine is named for layers of dolomitic limestone unique to the Niagara Escarpment.
-Through the forces of erosion, these rock strata have come to enrich the soils of the escarpment's benchlands.
-Originating entirely from selected vineyards along these gentle slopes, this Riesling bears the mark of its origins.
-The calcareous clays of these sites contribute to the intense aromatics and mineral textures that are its signature.
+Through the forces of erosion, these rock strata have come to enrich the soils of the Escarpment’s benchlands.
+Originating from selected vineyards along these gentle slopes, this Chardonnay bears the mark of its origins.
+The calcareous clays of these sites contribute to the citrus character and stony nuances that are the wine’s hallmark.

-72% Beamsville Bench (Cave Spring Vineyard); 28% Twenty Mile Bench (Weis Vineyard)
+85% Beamsville Bench (Cave Spring Vineyard); 15% Twenty Mile Bench

 Ontario Retail Price: